Thunderstorms

 Try to recognise the thunderstorm in the meteogram of Lille (left picture).
 Do you see the 3 conditions causing the thunderstorm in the meteogramAIR (right picture)?

-Meteogram AIR Paris Meteogram Paris
+Meteogram Air Paris Meteogram Paris

 Paris